Dinstaar/eleventy-base-blog/posts/WhatChurchesSay.md

 and I, I mocked the young man at Kroger who dressed so oddly.
 The Spirit must grieve at our thoughts.

-.
-Make sure there is no space at line number 1
-Rename file